 LED Incident Submission

 Click here to submit an LED exposure incident or to submit an impact statement on how LEDs have adversely affected your life.
+These reports are submitted to the FDA and other agencies once per month.

 Food and Drug Administration